Azure/eno/docs/advanced-synthesis.md

     - { "op": "add", "path": "/data/hello", "value": "world" }
 ```

-The resource will not be created if it doesn't already exist.
-Removing the patch pseudo-resource will not cause Eno to delete the resource.
+> Note: the resource will not be created if it doesn't already exist.
+Similarly, removing the patch pseudo-resource will not cause Eno to delete the resource.

 Setting `metadata.deletionTimestamp` to any value will cause the resource to be deleted if it exists.